-Proper eating habits can be the difference seeing and feeling significant results or not.
-It can often be overlooked by some athletes as they pack their gym bag in the morning or race to a class after work.
-In some cases if you don’t have time to eat or hydrate before working out, it can leave you fatigued, hurting your ability to maximize your exercise session.
+Proper eating habits can be the difference between seeing and feeling significant results or not.
+It can often be overlooked by some athletes as they pack their gym bags in the morning or race to a class after work.
+In some cases, if you don’t have time to eat or hydrate before working out, it can leave you fatigued, hurting your ability to maximize your exercise session.
 Working out during the summer months also creates its own challenges.

 We can suggest a few options that have worked for our staff at TS Fitness.

 Regardless of the type of workout that you are about to embark on, it is critical to be fully hydrated.
 Noam suggests drinking at least 16 oz of water in the two hours leading up to your workout.
 If you are exercising in the morning, try to consume a glass of water right after you wake up.
 Working out dehydrated can leave you with low energy and at risk for muscle spasms.
 If you are exercising during the summer, make sure hydrate before, during, and after your workout.